shrutishrestha/shrutishrestha/README.md

 Hi, I am Shruti :)

 - 🔭 I’m currently working on Computer Vision Research.
 My current research is based on Solar Flare SuperResolution.
-- 🤔 Open to summer internships in Data Science, Machine Learning, Data Analyst roles starting December 2021
+- 🤔 Open to summer internships in Data Science, Machine Learning, Data Analyst roles starting May 2022

 - 📫 How to reach me: shruti.shresthaa@gmail.com, sshrestha8@student.gsu.edu
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have imposter syndrome, and this is the reason I practice hard to satisfy myself, this makes me succeed. :D
--

 ## Here are a few technologies that I enjoy working with

 * Computer Vision, Deep Learning, Machine Learning, Data Visualization, Data Management, Predictive Analytics